AirHelp Score 2023: How did we rank the airlines?

 Claim handling: how do airlines treat valid claims?
 Do they ignore or wrongfully reject claims, or otherwise require us to escalate them to lawyers?

 Claim turnaround: how quickly do airlines respond to claims, and pay their passengers once a claim is accepted?

 Claim payout: do airlines reliably settle the valid claims they accept?

-Disputed claims: how quickly do the valid claims which have to be escalated get resolved?
+Disputed claims: how do the valid claims which have to be escalated get resolved?

-The higher the score, the higher the airline has performed across all these factors.
+The higher the score, the better the airline has performed across all these factors.

 The Final Score